The Rail Industry

 Overhead lines carry 25,000 volts, a hundred times more than your supply at home.
 The third rail is probably the hardest danger to see.
 It looks just like an ordinary rail, but it carries 750 volts.
 It’s designed to send power to the train, but you are 70% water and the perfect conductor for this electricity.
 If you touch the rail, you will ‘stick’ to it.

-This is about taking positive action if you see someone in distress: approach them and see if they are OK and if you need to, call for help.
+This is about taking positive action if you see someone in distress.
+Approach them to see if they're OK, and if you need to, call for help.

 Activities

-We've created some great Rail Industry themed activities to help you deliver the badges and learn all about the five key messages.
+We've created some great Rail Industry themed activities to go with the badges and teach young people all about the five key messages.

 Platforms for Change